What is UI design? A complete guide for 2025

 Colman Walsh, CEO of the UX Design Institute, likens UX and UI design to architecture and interior design:

 As Colman explains: if you were tasked with building a new 5-star hotel, you’d need an architect to design the overall structure of the hotel.
-Before designing anything, they’d consider key questions such as what are we building?
+Before designing anything, they’d consider key questions such as: What are we building?
 Why are we building it?
 Who are we building it for?

 The architect would then plan out the structure of the hotel, considering the layout of all the different rooms and how the guests will move around the hotel.

 With the hotel blueprint mapped out, the interior designer steps in to consider all the visual aspects of the hotel.
-They consider things like lighting, furnishing and materials to create a certain look and feel.
+They consider things like lighting, furnishings and materials to create a certain look and feel.

 In the context of product design, UX designers are the architects and UI designers are the interior designers.